112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The places we frequent in Paris are comparable to the rich or “touristy” neighborhoods of any big American city — Fifth Avenue, Michigan Boulevard, Wilshire Boulevard.
-It is on the Champs Élysées, around l'Opéra and on the Boulevard Haussman that you see _those_ Frenchmen who are well-dressed.
+It is on the Champs Élysées, around l’Opéra and on the Boulevard Haussman that you see _those_ Frenchmen who are well-dressed.
 It is there, too, that you see those who profit from the inflation and the black market.